What should I consider if I’m thinking of buying my first home?

 Here are some checks that are well worth going through before you make an offer:

 - If the property is on a unit title development, you need to know what the body corporate fees are.
+Also look at the long term maintenance plan in case major maintenance work is planned.

 - Get an independent building inspector to examine the house thoroughly and look for things like problems with weather-tightness, wiring, plumbing or foundations.